-"Master Regulus..." the elf screamed realising with a start that the locket had been placed on his person as he rushed forward to grip Regulus' wrist.
-Kreacher babbled in an unending stream of sobs and pleas, using what was left of his magic to zap some of the invading forces off the rocks.
+"Master Regulus!" the elf screamed realising with a start that the locket had been placed on his person as he rushed forward to grip Regulus' wrist.
+Kreacher babbled in a constant stream of sobs and pleas, using what was left of his magic to zap some of the invading forces off the rocks.

-Regulus stopped fighting as the water reached his middle, the clawing fingers ripping into his flesh.
+Regulus stopped fighting as the water reached his middle, as clawing fingers ripped into his flesh.
 "Kreacher," he forced out, "I command you to go."

 There was a pained scream, and a flash of blinding light before the water came up to his chin, and a deep, uncomfortable tug began in his navel.

 Regulus blinked.
 He regarded vaulted ceilings, dark wooden beams, and red and gold banners.
 Even the afterlife was mocking him.
 A sudden burn in his chest made him throw himself onto his side, and in deep heaves, he brought up thick streams of murky water.